visionmedia/masteringnode/chapters/modules.md

   - `exports` the current module's exported properties
   - `__filename` absolute path to the current module's file
   - `__dirname` absolute path to the current module's directory

+To examine the functionality of `require`, `module`, and `exports`, open a node console by running the command `node`.
+You should then enter a node prompt as seen below:

+    $ node
+    >

+To view these objects, enter the following commands into node:

+    > require
+    > module
+    > module.exports
+    > module.filename

+If you'd like to examine other objects, the node console supports the well-known `<TAB>``<TAB>` auto-completion.

 ### require()